bennofs/vplan/README.md

 that supports all those modifiers with the name USchedule.
 We're using this from now on, so we don't have to write out all of the Modifiers.

 With that knowledge, we can look at further combinators.
-First, there is eq, which takes an index i and limits a given schedule, so that it acts like Empty for all indices that are not equal to i.
+First, there is eq, which takes an index `i` and limits a given schedule, so that it acts like Empty for all indices that are not equal to `i`.
 Example:

     >>> (eq 3 (single 4) :: USchedule Int Int) ^? ix 3
     Just 4
     >>> (eq 3 (single 4) :: USchedule Int Int) ^? ix 5
     Nothing

-To chain multiple schedules together, with the first one taking higher precendence than the last one, you can use (-||-):
+To chain multiple schedules together, with the first one taking higher precendence than the last one, you can use `-||-`:

     >>> let s = eq 3 (single 4) -||- eq 5 (single 1) -||- eq 3 (single 2) -||- eq 6 (single 10) :: USchedule Int Int
     >>> s ^. contains 2